Frequently Asked Questions

 in your ALEKS Prep and Learning Module in between placement assessments

 so that you can improve your skills.

 You will be allowed to take the first assessment on your own.
 The second

-assessment, and the third assessment (if necessary) will be proctored
+assessment and third assessments (if necessary) will be proctored

-in the JavALab computer lab on campus.
+on campus in the JavALab (Rhode Hall 308).
 You may make appointments

 for proctored subsequent assessments with Mark Cortez, JavALab coordinator,

 Can I retake the ALEKS Placement Assessment immediately?